embl-cba/imagej-courses/practicals/intensity-quantification.md

 - Open all images in this folder "../dna-damage-synthetic-data/"

-We pretent that these are **widefield microscopy** images of one nucleus where a GFP-tagged DNA damage repair enzyme is diffusing around.
+These images are made up, such that we know what the result should be!
+We will pretent that these are **widefield microscopy** images of one nucleus where a GFP-tagged DNA damage repair enzyme is diffusing around.
 In some of the images a well controlled laser cut was induced and thus the DNA repair enzyme binds the damage site.
 Some images say "Treated" in their title.
-The idea is that the scientist added a drug and wanted to find out if this drug enhances or diminishes the binding of the DNA repair enzyme.
+The idea is that the scientist added a drug and wanted to find out if this drug enhances or diminishes the binding of the DNA repair enzyme to the damage sites.

 ### Examine with line profile